zehrahayirci/instagram_t-SNE/README.md

 # instagram_t-SNE
-t-SNE visualization of instagram posts
+[t-SNE](https://lvdmaaten.github.io/tsne/) visualization of instagram posts

+t-SNE is a popular dimension reduction algorithm.
+Why not try to use it on instagram posts!
+Inspired from